 - Application deadline: December 1, 2018

-- Course Level: Scholarships are available to study master’s program
+- Course Level: The studentships are available to study master’s program

-- Study Subject: Scholarship is available for all disciplines of academic study
+- Study Subject: award is available for all disciplines of academic study

 - Nationality: Canadian citizen.

 - The award can be taken in Canada.